NoahVlncrt/content/content/posts/minecraft-infrared-docker-server-deploy.md

     environment:
       EULA: "true"
 ```
 This will create a vanilla server and start it with the eula accepted.
 Take note of the container name that will be important later.
-Also did you notice we didn't expose any ports on this container?
+Did you notice we didn't expose any ports on this container?
 That's because Infrared is going to be taking care of that!

 Now run the following command this will spin up the server and generate the world.
-Do this before the next step just so you can double check and make sure that the container starts up correctly.
+Do this before the next step so you can double check and make sure that the container starts up correctly.

 ```
 docker-compose up
 ```

 # Setting Up Your DNS Records
 For infrared to work you need a couple things.
 You need to forward port 25565 on your router as udp/tcp.
 I will not be getting into that here because it is out of the scope of this article.
-It's fairly easy to do.
+It's easy to do.
 A quick google search will send you down the right path.
 Once you have that setup come back!

-You'll also need to know your public IP I will not be sharing mine here but you can use [https://whatismyipaddress.com](https://whatismyipaddress.com) to find it.
+You'll need to know your public IP I will not be sharing mine here but you can use [https://whatismyipaddress.com](https://whatismyipaddress.com) to find it.

 Now that we have forwarded a port and know our public IP address we can setup our DNS records.
 For this example I'll be using Cloudflare.
 Let's go ahead and create our A record.